AlexiWolf/wolf_engine_old/README.md

 ### Project Status

-**Wolf Engine is in early alpha.**  The core API is mostly complete, and has started to stabilize somewhat, but it's still unproven *alpha* software.
-You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.
+**Wolf Engine is in early alpha.** You should expect missing features, bugs, changing APIs, and other spooky stuff until release 1.0.

 In addition to being in alpha, I'm still actively learning about game and engine development.
 A best-effort is made to ensure things work well, but I'm by no means an expert at this.
 I fully expect to make mistakes.
 Feedback and / or